starsimhub/starsim/docs/migration_v2v3/README.md

 ```

 ### 3. `ss.MixingPool(contacts=)` has been renamed `n_contacts`
-*Note: no automatic migration script is available for this change.*
+*Note: no automatic migration script is available for this change since "contacts" is too ambiguous a name.*

 For `ss.MixingPool()` and `ss.MixingPools()`, the argument `contacts` has been renamed `n_contacts`.